 In this post I argued that the evaluation policy for Modern Foreign Languages, as put forward by the competent authorities in our education system, contains several interesting features, but there are more than a few points which warrant more attention than was given.
 Some possible improvements include theoretical refinement of underlying constructs, the development of sound operational definitions for its dimensions, the unambiguous prioritisation of those dimensions that are in tension, and the inclusion of considerations of practicality in planning.
 Unless such improvements are made —as a matter of urgency— there is a grave danger that students and teachers are seen to fail in a system where success is simply not possible.

-About this post: This post was written in response to the introduction of a short-lived evaluation policy in the Greek state school system, and it is a concise version of the remarks I made repeatedly at that time.
-Despite the enthusiasm of the apparatus that tried to implement it, the proposed system proved stillborn, and it was abandoned before it could be fully implemented, but not before a substantial amount of money had been invested in its design and teacher training.
-I suppose I could, or should, have let things take their course, but at the time it seemed important to voice my concerns.
+About this post: This post was written in response to the introduction of a short-lived evaluation policy in the Greek state school system, and it is a concise version of feedback that I was asked to give.
+The proposed system proved stillborn, and – despite the enthusiasm of the apparatus that tried to implement it – it was abandoned before it could be fully rolled out, though not before a substantial amount of money had been invested in its design and teacher training.
+I suppose I could (or should), have let things take their course, but at the time it seemed important to voice my concerns.